 - Phenylketonuria: Some stronger, chewable amoxicillin tablets contain high levels of aspartame that the body converts to phenylalanine.
 This is dangerous for anyone with phenylketonuria.

 - Gastrointestinal problems: Patients with a history of stomach ulcers or other intestinal diseases might be more likely to develop colitis when taking penicillins.

 Allergic reactions to penicillin typically lead to hives, wheezing, and swelling, particularly of the face.

 Alcohol and penicillin

-Penicillin has saved countless lives throughout its impressive medical career.
-Modern clinicians, however, worry about the onward march of antibiotic resistance.
-Only time will tell how the antibiotics of the future will jump this worrying hurdle.
+Penicillins have saved countless lives throughout their history of use in medicine.
+However, doctors are now worried about the increase in antibiotic resistance.
+Only time will tell how the antibiotics of the future will overcome this hurdle.